 “We have established phrenic nerve reconstruction as a safe, effective treatment option for functional recovery after diaphragm paralysis,” says Dr. Kaufman.
-“Based upon the results of our numerous peer reviewed medical studies and updated treatment protocols in book and online chapters, this surgery is typically covered by commercial insurers in the U.S., and a select group of international insurance providers (Canada, Israel).
-Our goal is to expand this endeavor to patients from all around the world, so that international carriers will recognize the importance of this procedure and coverage will be provided regardless of location.”
+“Based upon the results of our numerous peer-reviewed medical studies and updated treatment protocols in the book and online chapters, this surgery is typically covered by commercial insurers in the U.S., and a select group of international insurance providers (Canada, Israel).
+Our goal is to expand this endeavor to patients from all around the world so that international carriers will recognize the importance of this procedure and coverage will be provided regardless of location.”

 We are proud of Dr. Kaufman for hitting this milestone surgery and wish Dr. Neumaier lots of luck and happiness as he gets back into his active, healthy lifestyle!
 We will be following up with him during recovery and look forward to sharing his testimonial video.